gborbonus/debug.js/README.md

 console.timeEnd("Loop"); // Logs "Loop: X.XXms" in "Info" tab
 ```

-- Click the `�` icon to open the debug panel.
+- Click the firebug icon (shown above) to open the debug panel.
 - Switch between tabs to view different log types.
 - Use the search bar to filter logs.
 - Click "Copy as JSON" to export all logs.